Nomte/CpuRamMonitor/README.md

 Pinout from display: Busy=D7, Reset=D8, DC=D9, CS=D10, CLK=D13, DIN=D11, GND=GND, VCC=3V3;

-IMPORTANT: CHANGE THE COM PORT IN THE PYTHON CODE (default: COM5) TO MATCH YOUR COM PORT NUMBER.
+IMPORTANT: Change the COM port in the Python code (default: COM5) in order to match your own COM port number.

-The screen make data refresh every 2 seconds and a complete display refresh every 2 hours.
+The screen make data numbers refresh every 2 seconds and a complete display refresh every 2 hours.
 That is healthy for the display.